create3000/x_ite/docs/What's-New.md

 ## X_ITE v8.0.0 released

-*Leipzig, 24th November 2022*: We not yet finally released the new version 8.0.0.
+*Leipzig, 24th November 2022*: We finally released the new version 8.0.0.

 {% capture notice-text %}
 #### New Features